oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Introduction

+## The three-party-model

 A Verifiable Credential is an tamper-evident statement made by an Issuer about a Subject of the Verifiable Credential.
-Verifiable Credentials are issued to Holders which can present Verifiable Credentials to Verifiers typically in form of Verifiable Presentations which are secured envelops that contain Verifiable Credentials addressed to a specific audience.
+Verifiable Credentials are issued to Holders which can present Verifiable Credentials to Verifiers typically in form of Verifiable Presentations which are secure envelops that contain Verifiable Credentials addressed to a specific audience.

 These relationships are described by the three-party-model which involves the following parties:

-1. Issuer: The entity that issues the Verifiable Credential to the Holder, who is tthe person or entity being issued the credential.
+1. Issuer: The entity that issues the Verifiable Credential to the Holder.
 1. Verifier: The entity that verifies the Verifiable Credential presented by the Subject, for example to prove eligibility to access certain services.
 1. Holder: The person or entity being issued the Verifiable Credential, who may present the Verifiable Credential to a Verifier for verification.

-The three-party-model, i.e., actors, Verifiable Credentials and Verifiable Presentations, are further described in [VCDM2.0].

-Verifiers have to trust Issuers to make trustworthy statements about the Subject and they can additionally require that the Holder provides a proof that they are the intended Holder of the Verifiable Credential which can important for security reasons.
+In the three-party-model, Verifiers have to trust Issuers to make trustworthy statements about the Subject and they can additionally require that the Holder provides a proof that they are the intended Holder of the Verifiable Credential which can important for security reasons.
 This is only possible if